qdev-dk-archive/matlab-qd/Tutorial.md

 ```

 would only take 10 seconds.
 This method is used throughout *matlab-qd*.
 Note,
-that is also a `get_async` for instrument with long integration times.
+there is also a `get_async` for instrument with long integration times.

 ## Running measurements